CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

 Again, we update the parameter vector with the newly calculated values and go on with the calibration of utility function parameters through the ``estim_util_func_param`` function.
 It allows to optimize over the parameters :math:`\beta`, :math:`q_0`, and the utility levels of various income groups (hence, indirectly, the local amenity index :math:`A(x)`) [#disam_index]_.
 To do so, it fits three data moments where those variables enter, as they cannot be identified separately from the model structure otherwise.
 More precisely, it is going to maximize a composite log-likelihood that sums one log-likelihood for the fit of the predicted local amenity index on exogenous amenities, one for the fit of predicted income sorting, and one for the fit of predicted dwelling sizes [#mle]_.

-We are going to describe this process in more details, as it is the one followed in :cite:t:`pfeiffer`, but before that, we are going to explain why we actually only use the first data moment in our benchmark.
+We are going to describe this process in more details, as it is the one followed in :cite:t:`pfeiffer`, but before that, we are going to explain why we actually only use the first data moment as our benchmark.

 """"""""""""""""""""
 External calibration